Statistical topological data analysis using persistence landscapes: Topological summaries

-We remark that the non-persistent Betti numbers, $\dim(M(t))$, of a persistence module $M$ can be read off from the diagonal of the rank function, the $m$-axis of the rescaled rank function, and from the support of the persistence landscape.
+We remark that the non-persistent Betti numbers, $\{\dim(M(t))\}$, of a persistence module $M$ can be read off from the diagonal of the rank function, the $m$-axis of the rescaled rank function, and from the support of the persistence landscape.

-\subsection{Barcodes and persistence diagrams}
+\subsection{Barcodes and Persistence Diagrams}

-All of the information in a persistence module is completely contained in a multiset of intervals called a \emph{barcode}~\cite{zomorodianCarlsson:computingPH,crawley-boevey,csgo:persistenceModules}.
+All of the information in a (tame) persistence module is completely contained in a multiset of intervals called a \emph{barcode} \citep{zomorodianCarlsson:computingPH,crawley-boevey,csgo:persistenceModules}.
 Mapping each interval to its endpoints we obtain the \emph{persistence diagram}.

-There exists maps in both directions between these topological summaries and our persistence landscapes.
+There exist maps in both directions between these topological summaries and our functions.
 For an example of corresponding persistence diagrams, barcodes and persistence landscapes, see Figure~\ref{fig:pl}.
 Informally, the persistence diagram consists of the ``upper-left corners'' in our rank function.
 In the other direction, $\lambda(b,d)$ counts the number of points in the persistence diagram in the upper left quadrant of $(b,d)$.
 Informally, the barcode consists of the ``bases of the triangles'' in the rescaled rank function, and the other direction is obtained by ``stacking isosceles triangles'' whose bases are the intervals in the barcode.
 We invite the reader to make the mappings precise.
+For example, given a persistence diagram $\{(b_i,d_i)\}_{i=1}^n$,

+where $c_+$ denotes $\max(c,0)$.
 The fact that barcodes are a complete invariant of persistence modules is central to these equivalences.

+The geometry of the space of persistence diagrams makes it hard to work with.
+For example, sets of persistence diagrams need not have a unique (Fr\'echet) mean \citep{mmh:probability}.
+In contrast, the space of persistence landscapes is very nice.
+So a set of persistence landscapes has a unique mean~\eqref{eq:mean}.
+See Figure~\ref{fig:mean}.

-\begin{remark*} Compared to the persistence diagram, the barcode has extra information on whether or not the endpoints of the intervals are included.
+Compared to the persistence diagram, the barcode has extra information on whether or not the endpoints of the intervals are included.
 This finer information is seen in the rank function and rescaled rank function, but not in the persistence landscape.
-However when we pass the corresponding Lebesgue space in Section~\ref{sec:norm}, this information disappears. \end{remark*}
+However when we pass to the corresponding $L^p$ space in Section~\ref{sec:norm}, this information disappears.

-\subsection{Norms for persistence landscapes}
+\subsection{Norms for Persistence Landscapes}

 Recall that for a measure space $(\S,\mathcal{A},\mu)$, and a function $f:\S \to \R$ defined $\mu$-almost everywhere, for $1 \leq p < \infty$, $\norm{f}_p = \left[\int \abs{f}^p d\mu \right]^{\frac{1}{p}}$, and $\norm{f}_{\infty} = \ess \sup f = \inf \{a \st \mu\{s \in \S \st f(s) > a\} = 0\}$.
 For $1 \leq p \leq \infty$, $\L^p(\S) = \{f: \S \to \R \st \norm{f}_p < \infty\}$ and define $L^p(\S) = \L^p(\S)/\sim$, where $f \sim g$ if $\norm{f-g}_p=0$.